 Over time, those factors will cease to be crucial, and regret forms.

 So the next time you are faced with a dilemma, listen to Nike and just do it – as long as it will not get you killed, put you in jail, or destroy precious relationships.

 It may save you from feeling regretful and disappointed later on.

 As mentioned earlier, the best thing you can do is resolve not to let fear or doubts stop you from doing something you want.

 Also, dream chasers need to remember that they still have opportunities.

-Not spending enough time with loved ones and working too hard is among the topmost regrets of the aged.
+Not spending enough time with loved ones and working too hard are among the topmost regrets of the aged.

 These regrets don’t include missing a profitable business opportunity or not making the right bid for the dream home.

 #3.
 Personal accountability matters to the dream chaser

 We cannot emphasize enough that we are the ones who are responsible for our lives.